socialgorithm/docs/sections/workshop/participate/participate.md

 #### Permission Denied / EACCES

-If you see an **EACCES** error when you try to install a package globally: See the [npm docs on permissions](https://docs.npmjs.com/getting-started/fixing-npm-permissions).
+If you see an **EACCES** error when you try to install an NPM package globally: See the [npm docs on permissions](https://docs.npmjs.com/getting-started/fixing-npm-permissions).